Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 • Kappabashi Kitchen Street: Knife enthusiasts will go crazy.

-• T's TanTan at Tokyo Station: Best vegan ramen — find it on Google Maps first.
+• T's TanTan at Tokyo Station: Best vegan ramen — Google Maps it first.

-We had a 7:20am flight to Sapporo the next day.
-We woke around 7pm, didn't feel like stepping out, ordered pizza on Uber Eats, packed one backpack for Sapporo, and left the rest in the suitcases — the hotel agreed to hold them for two days since we'd be back.
-Sleep again.
+We had a 7:20am flight to Sapporo the next morning, so this stop was always going to be a quick pit-stop — wake up around 7pm, no appetite for stepping back out, order pizza on Uber Eats, pack one backpack for Sapporo and leave the rest in the suitcases.
+The hotel agreed to hold them for the two days we'd be away, since we'd be back to the same room.
+Then sleep, again.

-The last day of the trip.
+Last day of the trip.
 The plan: fly back from Sapporo, push on to Yokohama.
-We were up at 4am, on the Limousine Bus to the airport.
-At the gate, they announced heavy rain in Tokyo and offered to reschedule.
+We were up at 4am in Sapporo, on the Limousine Bus to New Chitose Airport.
+At the gate they announced heavy rain in Tokyo and offered to reschedule.
 We didn't.
-We flew.
 The plane was nearly empty so I claimed three seats and slept across them.
-The rain in Tokyo was relentless.
-We landed safely but binned the Yokohama plan.
+Tokyo was a wall of rain when we landed — safe, but soaked.
+Yokohama got quietly binned.

 final matcha parfait / Senso-ji at night